Azure/PSRule.Rules.Azure/docs/troubleshooting.md

 The reason for the warning is that the `metadata` property has not been added to the parameter file JSON schema.
 However, the top level `metadata` property is ignored by Azure Resource Manager when deploying a template.

+## A warning is reported for Az.Resources

+When running PSRule or importing `PSRule.Rules.Azure` on the command-line you see a message similar to the following:

+!!!
+Quote

+    WARNING: To use PSRule for Azure export cmdlets please install Az.Resources.

 ## An earlier version of Az.Accounts is imported

 When running PSRule for Azure in Azure DevOps within the `AzurePowerShell@5` task,